 - Interior Design / Procurement / Storage / Installation,

 - Permitting… to name a few!

 Yes, Clients value good design (aesthetically speaking) but more importantly, Clients really value the benefits that a good design service can provide.

 Learn about your Client’s values, and then write fee proposals that focus on their values and the tangible benefits that a good design service can provide.

 How can Architects and Interior Designers sell value, not design?

-Demonstrating value is one of the 7 principles to a successful fee proposal.
+Demonstrating value is one of the 7 principles of a successful fee proposal.
 We’ll be discussing all 7 principles in much more detail in the following weeks.
 In the meantime (if time is something you value) you don’t have to wait.
-The following resources are available for you to use right now:
+The following (FREE) resource is available for you to use right now: